Deduction and Induction

 Induction is the normal operating mode of the right side of the brain using pattern-matching on incomplete information.

 Normal humans have both operating modes and the results of induction can be used with the results of deduction and visa versa, via the corpus callosum.

 Let’s start with deduction first.
 It is the predominant method that formal education uses.
-Deduction is the drawing of firm conclusions from a set of facts by the application of logical rules.
-This is the typical notion of thinking that ‘be sensible’ or ‘be logical’ or ‘think straight’ all call to arms.
+Deduction is the drawing of firm conclusions from a set of facts through the application of logical rules.
+This is the typical notion of thinking that ‘be sensible’ or ‘be logical’ or ‘think straight.’
 In right-handed speakers, deduction/logical reasoning occurs in the left side of the brain.
 Since Sherlock Holmes was well aware of his brain’s operation, he could tell Dr. Watson how he arrived at his conclusions.
-On the whole though, we typically use deduction so rapidly and so smoothly that we don’t notice the steps from the facts to the conclusions.
+On the whole, though, we typically use deduction so rapidly and so smoothly that we don’t notice the steps from the facts to the conclusions.

-But there is another method of thinking that we often use – induction.
-Induction is a creative process, while deduction can only tell us what is embedded in the starting facts.
+But there is another method of thinking that we often use—induction.
+Induction is a creative process, whereas deduction is limited to facts embedded in the starting facts.
 Induction does not give us firm conclusions, but it can give us answers when deduction can’t do anything.
 When is that?
 When not enough facts are known to draw logical conclusions.

 Example: You discover that squiggles on signs and pages are letters and words.
 Amazingly, words have meanings.

 Fact: Your mother speaks aloud a story while holding a book, turning pages with a halt in the story until you learn that is your cue to turn the page.
 She points to squiggles and moves her finger as she reads.

 Induction: with time and repeated experience, you come to recognize more and more squiggles as single letter words and eventually you recognize multi-letter words.